Business Contract Basics

 What You Should Consider in Key Business Contracts

-In your business, there are countless contracts that are similarly straightforward- your routine purchases, subscriptions, etc. And there are some that are not necessarily straightforward but over which you have very little control- your phone and internet services, for example, or the "clickwrap" agreements you must accept when buying software or software subscriptions.
+In your business, there are countless types of contracts that are similarly straightforward- your routine purchases, subscriptions, etc. And there are some types of contract that are not necessarily straightforward, but that you have very little control over.
+Examples include your phone and internet services or the "clickwrap" agreements you must accept when buying software or software subscriptions.

-There are other areas, however, where it is important to pay attention to your business contracts, both to protect yourself legally but also to make sure they are accomplishing your business goals in the transaction.
-Having a business lawyer review your agreement can help make sure you are covered.
+There are other places, however, where it is important to pay attention to your business contracts, both to protect yourself legally but also to make sure they are accomplishing your business goals in the transaction.
+Having a business lawyer review your agreements can help make sure you are covered.

 Contracts With Customers or Clients

 Surprisingly, though this is one of the most critical set of relationships in your business, many small business owners give little thought to how they are documenting their terms of engagement with customers.
-If your business involves retail transactions, like the coffee shop example, in which you are contemporaneously exchanging a product for the payment of money, you are obviously not going to slow down that transaction by signing a contract every time you sell something.
+Let's say your business involves retail transactions, like the coffee shop example, in which you are exchanging a product for the payment of money.
+You are obviously not going to slow down that transaction by signing a contract every time you sell something.
 But if what you sell or provide is any more complex than that, you should consider documenting the terms in a contract or agreement.
 It doesn't have to be complicated, or dozens of pages long, but you want to be sure you have covered the basics:

 Contracts With Vendors